Color Schemes and Paint

 The best tip for those who want to electrify, is to not have finishes permanently glued to your dollhouse.
 This will avoid destruction of it in the future, to make wiring repairs.
 Make templates of your walls, floors and ceilings out of thin foam core or poster board.
 Then, apply your wallpaper, ceiling paper and flooring to these templates, instead of directly onto your dollhouse.
 That way you can run all of your electrical system and then apply the finished templates over the wiring.
 Now you will have easy access to your wiring, if there is an issue in the future, by simply removing the finished templates and exposing the wiring underneath, for repair.

 All wiring systems need a transformer.
-This transformer plugs into your wall outlet and it converts your standard 110 volt wall outlet into 12 volt power, that your dollhouse lamps can use.
+This transformer plugs into your wall outlet and it converts your standard 110 volt wall outlet into 12 volt power, which your dollhouse lamps can use.

 You also need a junction splice.
 This is the first object you will insert into your tape wire and it basically joins the both strips of copper that run through the tape wire, to create conductivity.